ec-jrc/SMDRM/README.md

 * at least 1 JSON file in the zip file
 * only 1 JSON formatted data point for each line in the JSON file

-You can verify the required data point structure in the [Data Point Model](#data-point-model) section.
+You can verify the required data point structure in the [Input Data](#input-data) section.